A glucose tolerance test measures how well your body’s cells are able to absorb glucose (sugar) after you consume a specific amount of sugar.

 Preparing for the glucose tolerance test involves the following:

-- Continue to eat a normal diet in the days leading up to test.
+- Continue to eat a normal diet in the days leading up to the test.

-- Consult with your physician about any medications that you are currently taking.
-Some medications, such as beta-blockers and antidepressants, can interfere with the results (Pagana).
+- Consult with your doctor about any medications you’re currently taking.
+Some medications, such as corticosteroids, beta-blockers, diuretics, and antidepressants, can interfere with the results.

-- Abstain from food for at least eight hours before the scheduled test.
-You may drink water, but avoid other beverages, as these can interfere with the results.
+- You’ll need to fast for at least eight hours before the scheduled test.
+You may drink water, but avoid other beverages, including coffee and caffeinated tea, as these can interfere with the results.

-- Avoid going to the bathroom just before the procedure, as you may be asked for a urine sample.
+- Avoid going to the bathroom just before the procedure because you may need to provide a urine sample.